 For example, while the setup and execution of the political intrigue in the book were fantastic – the follow through often left a lot to be desired.
 By this, I mean that a lot of the machinations of the story often felt like they had very little bite.
 To give a better illustration of this, there are multiple attempts on Maia’s life throughout the course of the novel.
 These moments are thrilling when they are happening but in the aftermath, Maia still clings to his aforementioned kindness and empathy by suggesting that a timeout will hopefully be enough to prevent future regicide attempts.
 His staff, as usual, convince him that this is not a possibility but by this point, I was starting to worry that Maia was not showing a lot of character growth and that the book wasn’t taking me seriously.
 While I understand that a major theme in the book is Maia’s uncompromising empathy, Addison did not do a strong enough job showing how Maia works through complicated situations to find a empathetic solution, which painted Maia as childish and naive.
 On a similar vein, Maia did not feel like he had enough agency in the story in general.
 Almost half of the book is him reacting to the actions of other characters or telling his staff to accomplish the results he desires without putting in any of the work.
 While I like Maia a lot for his warm heart, he did not come across as a particularly strong character – even by the end of the book.

 The book as a whole also felt a little rushed and shallow at times.
-A major theme of the story is bridge building, both literally and metaphorical.
+A major theme of the story is bridge building, both literally and metaphorically.
 Maia’s goal from the start of the book is to make friends, build a family, and bridge a river to connect two dissonant factions of his empire.
-The novel does an incredible job laying the foundation of these goals – showing a very clear “before” picture of the uphill battle Maia must make.
+The novel does well laying the foundation of these goals – showing a very clear “before” picture of the uphill battle Maia must make.
 By the time the book is finished, we have just seen a number of these bridges tentatively built, which is great, but we get absolutely no time to enjoy seeing the friendships that Maia establishes.
 The book ends with the characters saying “sure, we can be friends,” which is all well and good but I wanted to revel in seeing these characters’ friendships in action.

 In addition, while the world building as a whole was very good, it was also weirdly patchy in certain areas of the novel.
 One example of this was in the implied racial tension.
 I think it is safe to assume that if you tell an average fantasy reader that you are reading about a half-goblin in an elvish society, that the reader is going to expect some racial tension.
 While there is a tiny amount, it was not present in nearly the same amount I was expecting.
 Addison only partially explains the racial politics between the two groups, but I think I am inferring correctly that elves see goblins more as distant strange relatives as opposed to a race of inferior useless sub people (which is what I expected).
 The names of the characters in the book are also needlessly confusing.
 God help anyone who tries to read this book on an e-reader because I essentially had to flip to the name appendix at the back every other page.
 Even then, I still had a very hard time keeping a number of characters straight.